ktetteh/cse15l-lab-reports/week-2-lab-report.md

 and index 1 is "kyle", the actual user part.

 Then, when everything is split and in the right order to get their keywords, the handleResquest method checks if they started off the path correctly (checking for "s", the 0 index for *String[] parametersMessage*.
 Then, it stores the parameters message and user in the variable *message* and *name*, which then is used to form the correct chatlog format, which is the variable *sentencepart*, which then gets added to another variable *sentence*.
 Having it set up so that it gets added to another variable allows the chat log to update itself as more and more queries are added.
+In other words, the relevant class fields for class *Handler* is *sentencePart* and *sentence*.
+This is because *sentencePart* makes the print format of the name and message, and the variable *sentence* is the one that is actually returned to the user.
+In addition, *sentence* is the one that is actually showing the updated/new chat logs to the user.

 ![Image](lab-2-images/add2.png)